Anvil Expanded & Perforated Mesh Systems

 In addition to its aesthetic qualities, expanded mesh screens are extremely strong and flexible enough to be used for metalwork fabrication and metal structures.
 Our specialists can provide expert advice and guidance to assist you in selecting the appropriate format of expanded mesh panel.
 We can assist with advice regarding acoustics, light transmission and ventilation requirements and offer suggestions to suit individual budgets, designs and installation requirements.

-Perforated mesh panels are produced by punching holes of different shapes and sizes into cold sheets of metal to create various patterns.
-Available in a large variety of finishes including powder coated and anodised, perforated mesh provides designers and architects with the freedom to create a diverse range of patterns and designs.
+Perforated metal panels are produced by punching holes of different shapes and sizes into cold sheets of metal to create various patterns.
+Available in a large variety of finishes including powder coated and anodised, perforated metal provides designers and architects with the freedom to create a diverse range of patterns and designs.

 The amount and size of the perforations are a critical factor for consideration in the design process.
 We can supply round, square or special-shaped perforated systems as well as bespoke perforated or embossed patterns to suit your project design requirements.